rodinhart/chic/readme.md

 **`{ -x if x < 0, x otherwise }`** Conditional expression.
 Read exactly as stated: "-x if x less than 0, x otherwise".

 **`;; comment ::`** Comments start and end with ;;.

+## Why Chic

+Nile Rodgers is a member of Chic.

 ## todo